wallacekelly-da/daml-upgrade-simple-demo/README.md

 ## Running Locally

-1. Run `./build-base-models-and-codegen.sh` to build the two base Daml models and run the upgrade tool's code generation step via .
+1. Run `./build-base-models-and-codegen.sh` to build the two base Daml models and run the upgrade tool's code generation step.
 (If there is already generated code in `upgrade-model`, the existing code will not be overwritten.)
 2. [Edit the generated code](#modifying-generated-daml) in `upgrade-model`.
 3. Run `./build-upgrade-model.sh` to build the edited upgrade model.
 4. Run `./start-ledger.sh` to start a local sandbox ledger.
 This will